Hummingbird Cake Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-Hummingbird Cake is a delicious classic Southern cake recipe.
-Made with bananas, pineapple, and pecans and topped with a cream cheese frosting
+This Hummingbird Cake recipe is a delicious Southern cake favorite.
+It’s made with bananas, pineapple, pecans, and a decadent cream cheese frosting.
+It’s a moist, flavorful heirloom cake recipe you’ll love!

 How to Make Hummingbird Cake